 Description: Update the Exhibit A - Airport Property Map, including the appropriate graphics and information to indicate the type of acquisition (i.e., federal funds, surplus property, local funds only, etc.) of various land areas within the airport's boundaries.
 The primary intent of the drawing is to identify and/or delineate all designated airport property owned or to be acquired by the airport owner.
 The drawing will inventory all of the parcels, which currently make up the airport, or are proposed for acquisition by the airport sponsor.
 In addition, the drawing will also show any property that has been disposed of by the Sponsor in the past.
-Details will be limited to the depiction of existing and future facilities (i.e., runways, taxiways, runway protection zones, and terminal facilities) which would indicate aeronautical need for airport property.
-This work effort will utilize information obtained from the current "Exhibit A - Property Map" as well as other sources.
+Details will be limited to the depiction of existing and future facilities (i.e., runways, taxiways, runway protection zones, and terminal facilities) which would indicate aeronautical need for airport property Map" as well as other sources.
 The Property Map will be updated in conformance with the guidelines outlined in FAA Airports ARP SOP 3.00 Standard Operating Procedure (SOP) for FAA Review of Exhibit 'A' Airport Property Inventory Maps (October 1, 2013).
 The Sponsor will provide historical information regarding the acquisition of existing airport property and easements, as well as boundary surveys, as needed.

-Update the Airport Property Map - Exhibit A for the airport.
+Consultant: Update the Airport Property Map - Exhibit A for the airport.

-Provide appropriate historical data and review Property Map.
+Sponsor: Provide appropriate historical data and review Property Map.

-Updated Airport Property Map - Exhibit A for the airport.
+Product: Updated Airport Property Map - Exhibit A for the airport.